-Understanding the intricacies of legal proceedings is crucial for anyone who may potentially be involved in a court case.
-One concept that often raises eyebrows but is rarely explained in detail is contempt of court.
-This piece aims to break down the 2022 Texas Statutes concerning contempt of court, specifically Section 21.002 of the Government Code.
+Understanding how court proceedings work is important for anyone who may potentially be involved in a criminal case.
+This is because ignoring court proceedings can result in incarceration.
+This piece aims to break down Texas law concerning contempt of court, including what individuals should do if they are accused of contempt.

 Contempt of Court Information Center